NEIMAN-AI/TeamNeiman/README.md

  ## Disclaimer
  - We won't be responsible for any kind of ban due to this bot.
- - TeamNeiman ChatBot was made for fun purpose and to make group active .
+ - Neiman userbot was made for fun purpose and to make group active .
  - It's your concern if you spam and gets your account banned.
  - Forking Repo is fine.
 But if you edit something we will not provide any help.
  - In short, Fork At Your Own Risk.